HOLMESsamuel/magic-sandbox/README.md

 # Magic sandbox

 With this project, I aim to create a platform to load MTG decks from websites like Archidekt and enable playing Magic: The Gathering online with friends.
 The platform does not implement game rules but allows players to move cards around, mimicking the real-life experience.
-This project will be self-hosted and can be shared online using tools like ngrok.
+This project will be self-hosted and for personal usage only.

 ## Technical Stack